mohammadjarabah/codepen-pens/README.md

     <img src='./images/header.svg' width='200px'>
 </h1>

-This repo is a portfolio of my CODEPEN PENS collections.
+This repo is a portfolio for my CODEPEN PENS collections.
 Each collection has a thumbnail image, by clicking on the image, you will go to the collection project on [Behance](https://www.behance.net/mohammadjarabah), and you can see the 🗃 source code, 👁 live demo, and ✨ much more!

 <br>